nhselect/step1-training/content/user-guide/administrator/01-registration/managing-your-account/updating-notification-preferences/index.md

 - **Admin** – relates to activity of other delegates in your centre​
 - **Delegate** – relates to your own activity as a Learner (if you were enrolled on a course)​

+> A list of the Notification preferences you are Subscribed and Unsubscribed to is displayed.
+Subscribed notifications will be visible through the platform. ​

 #### To make changes​